Delta SkyMiles® Gold American Express Card review: A golden first Delta card

 Delta SkyMiles Gold vs. American Express® Green Card

 One of the main drawbacks of the SkyMiles Gold is how low-value its rewards can be, considering the dynamic pricing redemption model and how your miles are stuck with Delta.
-If you’re willing to front a similar annual fee but want a more flexible travel card, then the American Express® Green Card could be a worthy alternative.
+If you’re willing to front a slightly higher annual fee but want a more flexible travel card, then the American Express® Green Card could be a worthy alternative.
 Not only does it earn 3X points in a generalized travel category (encompasses flights, hotels, transit, taxis, ride-share services and tours), 3X points at restaurants and 1X points on all other purchases, but Amex’s points are some of the most valuable on the market and can be transferred to Delta for potentially more value than the SkyMiles Gold’s airfare rewards.

 Best cards to pair with the Delta Gold